Lake

 Country with over 65,000 miles of shoreline and 14,000+

-tough, but Clearwater Bay, Keewatin Channel, and the
+Woods has many pike hotspots including; Clearwater Bay, Keewatin Channel, and the

 Tangle are good in the north end.
 Near Sioux Narrows,